Parable of the Renegades

 “You filthy cur!
 Keep your hands off her or I’ll--!”

 Shouting the rest of his threat became pointless.
-His phone played a neverending bleep into his ear, meaning Logen had disconnected the call from his end.
+His phone was playing a neverending bleep into his ear, meaning Logen had disconnected the call from his end.

 As he shoved his smartphone back into his pocket, the blond man cursed his inability to save his wife as horrifying thoughts of Logen having his way with her played like a movie he was forced to watch.